Nikzy7/Nikzy7/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on: Python, Heroku, Dsicord Bots, Machine Learning and Internet-of-Things
+- 🔭 I’m currently working on: Python, Heroku, Discord Bots, Machine Learning and Internet-of-Things
 - 🌱 I’m currently: trying to understand JavaScript (Probably work on MEAN)
 - 👯 I’m looking to collaborate on: Any kind of Applied ML Project
 - 💬 Ask me about: ML and IoT